pettod/work-hours-timeline/README.md

 ## 3 Running the Code

-The code needs to know the file name and delimiter used in CSV file.
+The code needs to know the file name and delimiter used in a CSV file.
 These could be changed directly inside the code or another option is to give them as command line arguments.
 Run the code from bash in a following way:

 ```bash
 python main.py <file_name> <delimiter>